 - Tap the menu button in the corner and select Settings.

-- Go to the Accounts section and select Your Voice.
+- Go to the Your Profile section and tap Voice.

 - Say the on-screen phrase out loud when prompted.